Prince Harry and Meghan land in Netherlands for Invictus Games

 The couple, who have not been on this side of the Atlantic together since 2020, also saw Prince Charles while they were at Windsor Castle, the Sun newspaper reported.

 On their arrival at the games the couple, both wearing suits, walked towards a reception for friends and family of participants in warm sunshine at the Zuiderpark, where the games are being held.
+They also greeted members of the Ukraine team at the games.

+Police on bicycles patrolled the periphery of the park and fences were erected around the canals.

 At one point Meghan waved towards the press pen and the pair walked into the reception hand-in-hand.